Traditional Metal Braces Enid

 This will greatly depend on your individual circumstances.
 In general, the sooner, the better.
 However, please note that you should consult with an orthodontist about what works best for your case.

-On average, braces can cost anywhere between $3,000 and $7,000.
+On average, Enid Braces can cost anywhere between $3,000 and $7,000.
 However, please note that your treatment cost will vary greatly from other patients depending on many factors.
 The only way to get a better estimate is to consult with a board-certified orthodontist.

 Two things will happen.
 First, you will get to enjoy the beautiful and healthy smile you wanted from the start.
 Second, you will start the retention phase of your orthodontic treatment.
 Please wear your retainers as indicated by your orthodontist to avoid losing your hard-earned results.